Calculating the cost of starting a medical practice – our complete guide

 It’s better to err on the side of caution, overestimating both the time and money it takes to start a medical practice.
 Some experts recommend adding at least 10% on top of your total costs to cover any miscellaneous expenses or unforeseen fees and charges.

-Meanwhile, how long it takes for your practice to open its doors to generate revenue can make a huge impact on your cash flow and costs.
+Meanwhile, how long it takes for your private practice to open its doors to generate revenue can make a huge impact on your cash flow and costs.
 Don’t set unrealistic expectations and never rush.
 If you get the timing wrong, costs, fees, charges and even penalties can escalate quickly – and you can find yourself under pressure to comply without enough of an income stream.
 This could have a significant impact on not only your practice as a business, but your professional reputation in the industry.

 Where to begin?